 Journalists for Human Rights

-- Complete pre-departure training with JHR staff to orient themselves in the program and prepare for their time in community.
+- Complete a week-long pre-departure training alongside fellow trainers and JHR staff to orient themselves in the program and prepare for their time in community.

-- Work with community members, who have demonstrated an interest in developing skills in journalism and radio production through on-the-job training, mentorship and workshops.
+- Work with community members (this may include students and youth), who have demonstrated an interest in developing media skills and/or pursuing careers in journalism, in basic print, photojournalism and audio storytelling through individual mentorship and workshops.

-- Host community-wide forums on relevant topics on media and media literacy.
+- Host community-wide forums on media literacy and how to engage the media.

-- Work to establish a sustainable system for regular community radio programming to be broadcast throughout and after the 8 week placement has ended.
+- Develop a sustainable system (eg. community news microsite) or reinforce existing systems (eg. community radio station) for regular community news to be shared/broadcast after the 8-month placement has ended.

 - Conduct ‘train the trainer’ workshops which ensures that at least one community member has the skills to train others once the journalism trainer has left the community.